salesforce/awd-lstm-lm/README.md

 **Note:** BPTT just changes the length of the sequence pushed onto the GPU but won't impact the final result.

 #### WikiText-2 (WT2)

-The instruction below trains a WT2 model without finetuning.
+The instruction below trains a PTB model that without finetuning achieves perplexities of approximately `68.7` / `65.6` (validation / testing), with finetuning achieves perplexities of approximately `67.4` / `64.7`, and with the continuous cache pointer augmentation achieves perplexities of approximately `52.2` / `50.6`.

+First, train the model:

-`python main.py --epochs 750 --data data/wikitext-2 --save WT2.pt`
+`python main.py --epochs 750 --data data/wikitext-2 --save WT2.pt --dropouth 0.2 --seed 1882`

 To finetune the model,

-`python -u finetune.py --epochs 750 --data data/wikitext-2 --save WT2.pt`
+`python finetune.py --epochs 750 --data data/wikitext-2 --save WT2.pt --dropouth 0.2 --seed 1882`

 **Note:** Fine-tuning modifies the original saved model in `WT2.pt` - if you wish to keep the original weights you must copy the file.